DanielL87/Portfoli-Angular/README.md

 ### Specs

 - _Program will display Header on all pages._
-- _Program will use React Routing to navigate between the Home page, Projects page, and Contact page._
+- _Program will use React Routing to navigate between the Home page, Projects page, and AboutMe page._
 - _Program imports images and displays them using base64 encoding._
 - _Program contains external links to Github and LinkedIn profiles._